 In the event of discrimination, early intervention is important to prevent worse.
 It often goes from bad to worse.
 Discuss this with your manager or a confidential advisor.
 I have written a special article about discrimination against age in hiring people, which you can access here.

 From my experience, I think that there are two concepts that should be central to any discussion about introducing cultural diversity and those are: professionalism and neutrality.
 For the rest, everyone brings their own rucksack of backgrounds, experiences and instruments packages.
 Whether you are or feel Cape Verde, Frisian, Moroccan, Turkish (regardless of blood type), Antillean, lesbian.
 Everyone is different and it has always been like that.
 So turn it around.
 Diversity is not a driver in itself.

-Have experience yourself with diversity?
+Do you have experience with diversity?
 Please share your knowledge with us.

-Some people may have become bored with the corporate life.
-For them I propose to start making money on the side.
+Some people may have become bored with corporate life.
+For them, I propose to start making money on the side.
 Click here to find out how.